metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 - `format` (String) Specify the data format to be printed.
 Supported formats are msgpack json, json_lines and json_stream.
 - `host` (String) Target host where Fluent-Bit or Fluentd are listening for Forward messages.
 - `json_date_format` (String) Specify the format of the date.
-Supported formats are double, epochand iso8601 (eg: 2018-05-30T09:39:52.000681Z)
+Supported formats are double, epoch and iso8601 (eg: 2018-05-30T09:39:52.000681Z)
-- `json_date_key` (String) TSpecify the name of the time key in the output record.To disable the time key just set the value to false.
+- `json_date_key` (String) TSpecify the name of the time key in the output record.
+To disable the time key just set the value to false.
 - `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--tcp--networking))
 - `port` (Number) TCP Port of the target service.
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--tcp--tls))